-At our circuits camp we spent an afternoon looking at the difference between conductors and insulators.
+At our squishy circuits camp, we spent an afternoon looking at the difference between conductors and insulators.

 What is a conductor?